MelGrubb/BuilderGenerator/docs/index.md

 ## Factory Methods

 The builders are generated as partial classes.
 The generated half comprises the repetitive, boring part of the process, including the backing fields and "With" methods that provide the fluent builder syntax.
 It will not, however, contain any of the factory methods that are one of the cornerstones of the Builder pattern.
 These must be created by hand in *your* partial class file, the one that you decorated with the BuilderFor attribute.
-For example, this code creates a factory method called "Simple" in the hand-written partial class that fills in just the required fields.
+For example, this code creates a factory method called "Simple" in the handwritten partial class that fills in just the required fields.

 ```csharp
 namespace MyTests.Builders